Chevelleboyer/DataStructuresHandbook/deque.md

 # Deque

-A stack is a linear, and a LIFO (last in first out), data structure.
+A deque is a double ended queue.
+Meaning that it is a queue that can support items being enqueued to the front and rear.
+It can also support items being dequeued from the front and rear.
+It has the capabilities of a stack and queue but it is neither a LIFO or FIFO data structure.

 # In Memory